mariolukas/FabScanPi-Server/docs/index.md

     http://[ ip-address-of-your-raspberry-pi ]

-It is also posible to join the web-enabled FabScanPi user interface by pointing your browser to
+It is also possible to join the web-enabled FabScanPi user interface by pointing your browser to

     http://fabscanpi.local